crashinvaders/gdx-lml/examples/README.md

+# Disclaimer

+Example projects are largely outdated and are not maintained at the moment.
+Please use this code as reference with cautions as it most likely out of date.

 # Examples

 This section includes some example LibGDX projects using the presented libraries.
 All these projects are separate and autonomous from the main Gradle build.